-Troop vehicles are not to be parked in the roads or behind Dining Hall during the week.
+Troop vehicles are not to be parked in the roads during the week.
 Units are encouraged to leave a trailer in the campsite in order to store gear, but all vehicles should be moved to designated parking areas as soon as gear has been unloaded.
 Do not block the roads, as they serve as vital arteries for camp logistics and during emergencies.